 $65,663,276

-The film was written by J. Mills Goodloe and Salvador Paskowitz.
-The Age of Adaline received positive reviews for the performance of Blake Lively and Harrison Ford.
+The film, written by J. Mills Goodloe and Salvador Paskowitz, is widely praised for the standout performances of Blake Lively and Harrison Ford.
+Their acting brings depth and emotion to an otherwise extraordinary tale.

 ComedyDramaFantasy